PeterDrake/drakepedia/control_structures/functional_decomposition.md

 A method with a return type of `void` doesn't need a `return` statement; it automatically returns at the end of the method.

 If the return type is not `void`, the method *must* return a value of that type.
 This must be true in every path through the method (taking different branches in `if`/`else` statements, entering or not entering loops, etc.).
 If there is a path through the method that does not lead to a return statement, the method will not compile.
 ### The Call Stack
+When your `main` method calls a method, your program pauses, runs the other method, and then picks up where it left off in `main`.
+Behind the scenes, a structure called a *call frame* keeps track of where you are in each method as well as any local variables.

+If `main` call a method that in turn calls another method, you now have a *call stack*, with one call frame for the currently running method and one for each of the paused methods.
+Every time you call a method, a new call frame is pushed onto the top of the stack.
+Every time a method returns, a call frame is popped off the top of the stack and the next method down resumes.
+When the bottom call frame (for `main`) is popped off, the program ends.
 ## Additional Resources
 ### Online
 - Sedgewick and Wayne, *Introduction to Programming in Java* booksite, [Section 2.1](https://introcs.cs.princeton.edu/java/13function/)